 Tips for Maintenance

-I would recommend a few tips and preventive measures to all the fellow RVers reading my blog.
+I would recommend a few tips and preventive measures to all my fellow RVers reading my blog.

 - Please make the maintenance of RV toilets your priority, if you don’t want any unwanted, untimely trouble during your vacation.